Updated December 17, 2025

 No current listings

-Some of the condos in this complex are among the largest and most expensive you’ll find in a historic structure in the region, ranging up to 3,800 square feet and $725,000.
+Some of the condos in this complex are among the largest and most expensive you’ll find in a historic structure in the region, ranging up to 3,800 square feet and more than $750,000.

 Indera Mills, Nation Register of Historic Places: “The Indera Mills complex, located at the southwestern comer of Wachovia and South Marshall Streets, was part of the broad textile industry development that occurred in Winston-Salem in the early years of the twentieth century.
 Specifically, Indera Miills, along with its predecessor Maline Mills, was a component of the small industrial center that developed from around 1880 until around 1915 between the towns of Salem to the south and Winston to the north.